leouieda/website/about/index.md

 Lately,
 I am developing the
 [Python bindings for the Generic Mapping Tools][/software/gmt-python].
-I'm passionate about open science and training the next generation of scientists in the best practices for reproducible experiments.
+I do my best to bring more openness to the scientific process and to train the next generation of scientists in the best practices of reproducible computational experiments.

 # Not-so-short summary